Ménière's disease: Diet

 People with MD are often advised to reduce their sodium intake.
 Reducing salt intake, however, has not been well studied.
-Based on the assumption that MD is similar in nature to a migraine, some advise eliminating "migraine triggers" such as caffeine, but the evidence for this is weak.
-There is no high-quality evidence that changing diet by restricting salt, caffeine or alcohol improves symptoms.
+Based on the assumption that MD is similar in nature to a migraine, some advise eliminating migraine triggers such as caffeine, but the evidence for this is weak.
+There is no high-quality evidence that changing diet by restricting salt, caffeine, or alcohol improves symptoms.

 Physical therapy

-While use of physical therapy early after the onset of MD is probably not useful due to the fluctuating disease course, physical therapy to help retraining of the balance system appears to be useful to reduce both subjective and objective deficits in balance over the longer term.
+While the use of physical therapy early after the onset of MD is probably not useful due to the fluctuating disease course, physical therapy to help retrain the balance system appears to be useful to reduce both subjective and objective deficits in balance over the longer term.

 Counseling

 The psychological distress caused by the vertigo and hearing loss may worsen the condition in some people.
 Counseling may be useful to manage the distress, as may education and relaxation techniques.

 Surgery

-If symptoms do not improve with less invasive approaches and for cases where the condition is uncontrolled or persistent and affecting both ears, surgery may be considered.
+If symptoms do not improve with less invasive approaches, and for cases where the condition is uncontrolled or persistent and affecting both ears, surgery may be considered.